Tux Paint

-Tux Paint is a free and open source raster graphics editor (a program for creating and processing raster graphics) geared towards young children.
+Tux Paint is a free and open source raster graphics editor geared towards young children.
 The project was started in 2002 by Bill Kendrick who continues to maintain and improve it, with help from numerous volunteers.
 Tux Paint is seen by many as a free software alternative to Kid Pix, a similar proprietary educational software product.

 History

 Tux Paint was initially created for the Linux operating system, as there was no suitable drawing program for young children available for Linux at that time.
 It is written in the C programming language and uses various free and open source helper libraries, including the Simple DirectMedia Layer (SDL), and has since been made available for Microsoft Windows, Apple macOS, Android, Haiku, and other platforms.